Ryu Hayabusa: Conception and design

-Team Ninja wrote that his signature move in Dead or Alive 5 was the "Izuna Drop—a powerful throw that he can perform even from strikes or holds."
-According to Prima Games' official guide for Dead or Alive Ultimate, Ryu is "fairly fast and has decent power, though he doesn't necessarily excel at either, making him a fairly well-balanced character," adding that he can be useful to a moderate-level player in certain situations.
-The publisher said for Dead or Alive 4 that he "continues to be one of the top characters in the Dead or Alive series" and can still be played at top levels; he was rated seven out of ten overall.
-According to GameSpot, Ryu's attacks in DOA4 "are difficult, [but] the bulk of them are actually fairly easy to pull off, and he's quite fast to boot, making him an excellent choice of character for new players."
+Inclusion in Dead or Alive

 During Tecmo's development of the first Dead or Alive fighting game, lead developer Tomonobu Itagaki initially planned to include a male ninja named "Kamui".
 Another developer proposed they include Ryu instead as it was already a developed character under Tecmo's corporate banner, and Itagaki received permission to include the character from the company's then-CEO.
 Itagaki however was unfamiliar with what sort of character Ryu was, and in an interview with Famitsu explained to learn more about the character he located and assembled a Ninja Gaiden arcade cabinet from the company's warehouse to play.
 To illustrate a distinction between Dead or Alive and Ninja Gaiden, the former's development team chose to refer to the character as "Hayabusa" within the games themselves, in contrast to how he is referred to by his first name more in the latter.
 As later Ninja Gaiden games were released, his outfit from those games was included to better tie the franchises together.

 While the development team wanted to add gymnastic attacks to the character in Dead or Alive, the development process made that too difficult at the time, so Itagaki added moves such as a throat cut against opponents to try and "bring out the image of Hayabusa".
 Additionally he envisioned Ryu as a grappling-type character that used throws, but did not want him to feel too similar to the wrestling move-based character Tina Armstrong.
 To achieve this he limited the character's throwing attacks so Ryu would feel distinct from the "grappler" archetype in fighting games.
 Later games in the series focused on his hand motions to help design strikes that felt suited for the characters.
 Some attacks such as a handstand were removed from later titles as they felt inconsistent with character's portrayal in Ninja Gaiden.